eelitt/portfolio-tracker/README.md

 npm run dev
 ```

-Sign up → add or import transactions (form, CSV, or chat) → open **AI Insights** for multi-agent chat, analysis, and holding news.
-Use the navbar for the **Finnish tax estimator** modal.
-Admins: shield icon → **Agent observability**.
+Sign up → add or import transactions → use **Summary / Holdings** Orbit icons for analysis and news, navbar **Assistant** for multi-agent chat (and dry-run previews), and the tax estimator from the navbar.
+Admins: shield menu → agent observability.

 ## Deploy

-[Vercel](https://vercel.com) + the same env vars.
-Preview deploys work with the usual GitHub integration.
-Snapshots require the Supabase Edge Function deployed and scheduled separately (see `supabase/functions/portfolio-snapshots/`).
+[Vercel](https://vercel.com) with the same env vars.
+Preview deploys via the usual GitHub integration.
+Portfolio history needs the `portfolio-snapshots` Edge Function deployed and scheduled (see `supabase/functions/portfolio-snapshots/`).

 ## License